Aiko-IT-Systems/DisCatSharp/README.md

 ## Why DisCatSharp?
 We want the lib always up-to-date.
 The newest features are important for us.

-With DSharpPlus and their way how to implement changes, it is not possible.

-We decided to maintain an own version of it.

 ## Goal
 We want this lib always up-to-date.
 So the API version is always the newest, in the actual case `v9`.